 The low-down on LED bulbs, how to clean up a broken CFL bulb and the truth about CFLs and dimmer switches

-To submit a question to John, email firstname.lastname@example.org with "Ask John" in the subject line.
+To submit a question, email firstname.lastname@example.org with "Ask the Expert" in the subject line.

 Yes.
 As long as they have the same screw-in base, an LED light bulb would work fine in a lamp, wall sconce or ceiling fixture.
 Wattage refers to both brightness and electricity.
 The wattage comparison between incandescent bulbs and LEDs can be confusing.
 Consumers should carefully read the packaging to understand the wattage comparison between incandescents and LEDs.
 Most manufactures will put on the packaging what the incandescent equivalent for the LED is.
 As for what wattage to choose, that depends on your lamp.
 A label should be included somewhere on the fixture detailing the maximum number of watts safe to use.
 Don’t buy a bulb stronger than that.

 The difference is this: When you replace your incandescent with an LED, you’re going to use 75 percent less electricity.
 Lighting is about 13 percent of your electric bill.
 And on top of that, LEDs (and CFLs) will last about 25 times longer than the old incandescent light bulbs.
 So even if you’re spending up to $10 for one light bulb, you’re really getting a good bargain.

 Lastly, look for the UL mark on the LED bulb (or CFL bulb), which means representative samples have been tested and met the rigorous safety standards of UL.
 And make sure you turn off the lamp or fixture as you replace the light bulb.

 Should I be worried about radiation emitted by CFL and LED light bulbs?